Tom Morello: Other side projects (1992–present)

 On January 13, 2023, Morello was featured on Måneskin's single and music video for "Gossip".
+On August 18, 2023, Morello was featured on Babymetal's single and music video for "Metali".

+He was the musical director of Black Sabbath's Back to the Beginning concert on July 5, 2025 at Villa Park in Aston, Birmingham.

 Appearances in films

-Morello has appeared as himself in an array of documentary films; such as Sounds Like a Revolution, Iron Maiden: Flight 666, about heavy metal band Iron Maiden's Somewhere Back in Time World Tour and in Chevolution, an exposé about the famous Guerrillero Heroico photo of Marxist revolutionary Che Guevara.
-In addition, Morello was cast as a terrorist in Iron Man, an uncredited Son'a officer in Star Trek: Insurrection and later did a cameo in the Star Trek: Voyager episode Good Shepherd, and appeared in the film Made.
+Morello has appeared as himself in an array of documentary films such as Sounds Like a Revolution, Iron Maiden: Flight 666, about heavy metal band Iron Maiden's Somewhere Back in Time World Tour and in Chevolution, an exposé about the Guerrillero Heroico photo of Marxist revolutionary Che Guevara.
+In addition, Morello was cast as a terrorist in Iron Man, an uncredited Son'a officer in Star Trek: Insurrection and later did a cameo in the Star Trek: Voyager episode "Good Shepherd", and appeared in the film Made.

-Morello was featured in the 2012 documentary film Let Fury Have the Hour by writer and director Antonino D'Ambrosio, where Morello talks about world citizenship, creative activism and his support for workers' rights.

 Writing

 In 2011, it was announced that Morello, a lifelong comic book fan, would write a new 12-issue comic book series for Dark Horse Comics, entitled Orchid.
 The series is a post-apocalyptic story in which the title character is "a teenage prostitute who learns that she is more than the role society has imposed upon her."
 The first issue was published in October 2011, and Morello released an exclusive new song to accompany each issue.
 Orchid is illustrated by Canadian artist Scott Hepburn.
 The series was collected into three trade paperback volumes released in 2012 and 2013.

-The release party sponsored by Dark Horse was held at Jetpack Comics in Rochester, New Hampshire on October 12, 2011.
+The release party sponsored by Dark Horse was held at Jetpack Comics in Rochester, New Hampshire, on October 12, 2011.

 Morello contributed a written introduction to the 2016 edition of The Big Red Songbook, a compendium of wobbly protest music.

-In 2021, Morello started publishing a regular newsletter in the New York Times.
+In 2021, Morello started publishing a regular newsletter in The New York Times.